Blackburn Skua: Development

-Both prototypes were powered by the Bristol Mercury XII radial engine; however, production Skuas were powered by the Bristol Perseus XII engine instead, largely due to the Mercury engine being prioritised towards the Bristol Blenheim.
-Another change made on production aircraft was the elimination of the wing tip slots, as they were deemed unnecessary after handling tests have revealed its mild stall characteristics.
-Due to the growing urgency for more combat aircraft in the runup to the Second World War, in July 1935, an initial production contract for 190 Skuas had been issued, effectively being ordered straight from the drawing board.
+Both prototypes were powered by the Bristol Mercury XII radial engine; however, production Skuas were instead powered by the Bristol Perseus XII, largely due to the Mercury engine being prioritised for Bristol Blenheim production.
+Another change made on production aircraft was the elimination of the wing tip slots, as they were deemed unnecessary after handling tests revealed mild stall characteristics.
+Due to the growing urgency for more combat aircraft in the runup to the Second World War, an initial production contract for 190 Skuas was issued in July 1935, effectively being ordered straight from the drawing board.
 To accelerate production, it was decided to produce the mainplanes at the Olympia Works in Leeds, while a subcontracting arrangement with General Aircraft Limited saw this company build additional fuselages at its Hanworth facility.

-On 28 August 1938, the first production Skua Mk.II, L2867, performed its first flight at Brough, pilot by H. J. Wilson.
+On 28 August 1938, the first production Skua Mk.II, L2867, performed its first flight at Brough, piloted by H. J. Wilson.
 Both it and the second production aircraft were dispatched to Martlesham to accelerate the last stage of performance trials, which included armament trials.
-According to the aviation author Aubrey Joseph Jackson, despite the relatively radical nature of the design, relatively few changes were recommended either by the Air Ministry or by the engine manufacturer; one of the few modifications requested was the strengthening of the wingtips and a substitute tail oleo.
+According to the aviation author Aubrey Joseph Jackson, despite the relatively radical nature of the design, relatively few changes were recommended either by the Air Ministry or the engine manufacturer; one of the few modifications requested was the strengthening of the wingtips and a substitute tail oleo.
 Almost all of the production run was completed and delivered prior to the end of 1939, 26 Skuas were delivered during the month of July alone.
-However, due to delays in the overall programme, the Admiralty had elected to also order the Fairey Fulmar to perform the same role.
+However, due to delays in the overall programme, the Admiralty had also ordered the Fairey Fulmar to perform the same role.